 Sexual harassment of a coworker is a form of discrimination and is prohibited by law.
-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, sexually motivated physical, verbal, or non-verbal conduct; or other conduct or communication of a sexual nature tender under the following conditions:
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, sexually motivated physical, verbal, or non-verbal conduct, or other conduct or communication of a sexual nature tender under the following conditions:

-- Submission to such conduct is explicitly or implicitly a term or condition of employment; - Submission to or rejection of such conduct is used as the basis for employment decisions; and

-The conduct is so severe, persistent or pervasive that it has the purpose or effect of unreasonably interfering with an individual's work performance or creates an intimidating, hostile, or otherwise offensive work environment.
-Sexual harassment includes any instance of sexual assault, dating violence, domestic violence, or stalking as defined in the 47 Violence Against Women Act (VAWA).
+- Submission to such conduct is explicitly or implicitly a term or condition of employment; - Submission to or rejection of such conduct is used as the basis for employment decisions; and - The conduct is so severe, persistent or pervasive that it has the purpose or effect of unreasonably interfering with an individual's work performance or creates an intimidating, hostile, or otherwise offensive work environment.
+Sexual harassment includes any instance of sexual assault, dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).

-Employees who believe they have been subject to sexual harassment or believe that another employee or student has experienced sexual harassment are encouraged to come forward with complaints and should inform their principal, supervisor, Title IX Coordinator, or Chief of Human Resources and Organization Transformation Officer.
-The District will promptly investigate all allegations of sexual harassment and take appropriate disciplinary action.
+Employees who believe they have been subject to sexual harassment or believe that another employee or student has experienced sexual harassment are encouraged to come forward with complaints and should inform their supervisor, the campus principal, the Title IX coordinator, or the superintendent.
+The district's Title IX coordinator's name and contact information is listed in the Equal Employment Opportunity section of this handbook.
+The district will promptly investigate all allegations of sexual harassment and take appropriate disciplinary action.